Nishanth09121996/KT-SQL-DA/viva/sqlviva.md

 ## Party Table

+**Description:**
+The "Party" table contains information about party ie Policy Holder or Agent ,generaly the party table will hold person related data.
+Each column is described as follows:

 - **PartID (PK):** Primary Key, an integer that uniquely identifies each party (individual or entity) in the table.
 - **Name:** The name of the party.
 - **Age:** The age of the party, representing their age in years.